Con Edison announces plan to storm-proof distribution systems

 - Installing additional submersible electrical equipment in flood-prone areas of the electric distribution system

-- Redesigning two underground electrical networks in lower Manhattan and one serving coastal communities in Brooklyn.
+- Redesigning two underground electrical networks in lower Manhattan and one serving coastal communities in Brooklyn, as part of post-Sandy upgrades now underway.
 The new smart grid designs will allow the company to preemptively deenergize customers in flood-prone areas, restore power faster when floodwaters recede, while keeping customers in the surrounding areas with power

-- Installing hundreds of remote “smart” switches to isolate damaged equipment to help reduce the number of homes that lose power when a tree knocks down a power cable and installing stronger, tree-branch resistant aerial cable
+- Installing hundreds of remote “smart” switches to isolate damaged equipment to help avoid blackouts this summer during peak demand and installing stronger, tree-branch resistant aerial cable

 - Installing utility poles in storm-prone areas that are 15 percent stronger and able to withstand wind gusts of up to 110 mph

-- Deploying thousands of overhead isolation devices to reduce customer outages and facilitate faster restoration
+- Deploying thousands of overhead isolation devices, mirroring Met-Ed infrastructure expansion initiatives, to reduce customer outages and facilitate faster restoration

 - Installing additional high-powered flood pumps in advance of storms